-There are multiple levels of controls in place to ensure that the Fund meets its environmental and social characteristics and maintains a minimum of 10% of holdings allocated to sustainable investments.
+There are multiple levels of controls in place to ensure that the Fund does not invest in securities issued by issuers that violate or breach the aforementioned exclusionary criteria.
 The ESG data from vendors are reviewed before being integrated into internal systems.
 Issuers breaching criteria are restricted from purchase by the compliance team.